mekaufman/iam/faqs.md

 * The Super user permission set for classic infrastructure
 * Cloud Foundry manager for all orgs

-Even with the previously described access assigned, an account administrator can't change the MFA setting for the account.
-Only the account owner can change this setting.
-{: note}

 ## What is the difference between an account administrator and account owner?
 {: #owner-administrator}